jackieju/CPP2Ruby/README.md

 cp.rb:3695:in `FunctionCall'
 cp.rb:1693:in `VarList'
 </pre>
-Then you need add "CBusinessObject" and "PDAG" into the array of file c_classdefs.rb
+Then you need add "CBusinessObject" and "PDAG" into the array in file c_classdefs.rb

 If you'v done translation successfully, you will see all ruby files under directory "output"